 - Through the aerial.
-If impulsive interference is being received via the aerial, the only option is to try re-positioning the aerial so that the path from the interference source is blocked, but the path from the wanted transmitter is not. - From the downlead.
+If impulsive interference is being received via the aerial, the only option is to try repositioning the aerial so that the path from the interference source is blocked, but the path from the wanted transmitter is not. - From the downlead.
 Impulsive interference can induce currents that flow in the outer conductor of the downlead.
 If the downlead is of poor quality, some of these currents will leak into the interior of the cable instead of remaining on the outside.
-Furthermore, even if the downlead's screening is good, the currents can travel up to the aerial, and if there is no balun, can enter the downlead at this point.

-Via the outlet plate or flylead.
+Furthermore, even if the downlead's screening is good, interference currents can travel up to the aerial, and if there is no balun, can enter the downlead at this point. - Via the outlet plate or flylead.
 The quality and, in particular, the screening of outlet plates and fly leads are often extremely poor, allowing an entry point for impulsive interference.
 If interference is entering a reception system at this point, increasing the signal level delivered to the outlet plate will improve the signal-to-interference ratio, and may reduce actual disturbances to services.

-Guideline: In cases of impulsive interference, make sure that the downlead uses benchmarked cable, the aerial has a balun, the outlet plate and fly lead are well-screened, and that an appropriately high level of signal is being delivered to the outlet.
-Persistent cases of impulsive interference should be reported to the Radio & Television Investigation Service (https://www.radioandtvhelp.co.uk/diagnostic/).
+Guideline: In cases of impulsive interference, make sure that the downlead uses cable that has been approved under the CAI's Cable Certification Scheme, the aerial has a balun, the outlet plate and fly lead are well-screened, and that an appropriately high level of signal is being delivered to the outlet.
+Persistent cases of impulsive interference should be reported to the Radio & Television Investigation Service.